-It took nearly 6 months to get adequate Metronidazol to kill the clostridia bacteria.
-Metronidazol is the specific antibiotic recommended for tetanus, particularly if the person is allergic to penicillin as I am.
+It took 6 months to get Metronidazol and kill the clostridia bacteria.
+The downside was Metronidazol’s horrible taste permeating everything, even the air.
+However, it’s specifically good for tetanus, particularly if the patient can’t use penicillin.
+I’m allergic to penicillin.

 The delay and interim inadequate doses of antibiotic showed me something valuable, however.

-The Erythromycin from the ER helped.
-After it ran out it took me days to get more.
+Erythromycin antibiotic from the ER helped.
+After it ran out it took days to get more.
 In the interim I got worse.
-When I got more antibiotic, I again improved, but ran out before the symptoms were totally gone.
-In each case the dose was about half of what is recommended for Tetanus.
+When I got more Erythromycin I once again got better.
+But, some symptoms remained.
+I got more, got better, but not perfectly well because again it ran out.
+In each case I got half the recommended dose for Tetanus.

-Finally at the end of March, 2005, I had 17 days of 500 mg Metronidazol every 6 hours, prescribed by the doctor for the homeless, whom I was able to see because the privy pit caused my home to be foreclosed — I was able to get my home back, using bankruptcy and by selling a rental I’d had.
-(Now I’m once again praying for a miracle ~ to keep my home).
+At the end of March, 2005, things changed.
+The “homeless doctor” prescribed 17 days of Metronidazol: 500 mg every 6 hours.
+I saw the “homeless doctor” because the privy pit destroyed my financial stability and caused my home to be foreclosed.
+I got my home back via bankruptcy and selling my rental.
+(I’m again praying for a miracle ~ to keep my home).

-After the first 17 days of Metronidazol I still had symptoms, so the doctor prescribed the same again.
-And, that did the trick.
+After 17 days of Metronidazol I still had symptoms, so the doctor prescribed the same again.
+That did the trick.

-After the full course of Metronidazol I no longer had the diarrhea I’d for a dozen years.
-(A nurse practitioner whom I saw in 2003 said that with the kind of B12 deficiency I have, I could expect to have diarrhea for the rest of my life.)
+After the full course of Metronidazol I no longer had the diarrhea I’d had for a dozen years.

 Each of the small courses of antiobiotic changed the texture of my stool (this is so gross, but it is also the only way to tell you this) however the changes didn’t last.
 The last course of Metronidazol not only changed the texture, the change lasted.